- Games will start sharply at their scheduled time. Please arrive early to ensure you are dressed for play and ready to start on time.

 - If a teammate catches a ball in the air that has been blocked the thrower is “out”.

 The act of squeezing the ball in order to alter the thrown or blocked ball is not allowed.
+A regular grip is ok but anything beyond that will be called.
+It is referees discretion.

 - No team shall have all 6 balls in their side of the court at one time.
 If this happens the referee will order the “hoarding” team to roll (or throw) one or more ball(s) to the other team.